 - 1. D/F 12111 Collet/Tip Wrench This is the only tool that should ever be used to tighten the collet nut or the tip.
 Pressure should be 30 lbs., or as snug as hand tightened.
 Never use another wrench to apply more torque to this wrench. - 2.
-D/F Nozzle Thread Chaser Taps (Front & Rear) This is used to re-tap damaged threads that have been improperly cleaned or cross threaded.
-Always blow out the nozzle and gas nozzle after changing gas cup or re-tapping.
-For more information on how to use the nozzle thread chaser tap, use the following link: www.dfmachine.com/taps - 3.
 3/8" Open Ended Wrench This is used on the inner body's gas hose fitting to secure the gas hose to the torch's inner body.
 A crescent wrench could be used instead, but due to the large size of crescent wrenches, we prefer the smaller size of the open ended wrenches.
 You never want to use excessive force by using too large of a wrench.
-You will use the Long 7/16" Open Ended Wrench for the fitting on the gas hose itself while using the 3/8" wrench to steady the inner body at the fitting. (see #4) - 4.
-Long 7/16" Open Ended Wrench This is used to secure the gas hose to the torch's inner body. (see #3) - 5.
-5/8" Open Ended Wrench This wrench is used to secure the adapter and jam nut that hold the current tip to the inner body.
+You will use the Long 7/16" Open Ended Wrench for the fitting on the gas hose itself while using the 3/8" wrench to steady the inner body at the fitting. (see #4) - 3.
+Long 7/16" Open Ended Wrench This is used to secure the gas hose to the torch's inner body. (see #3)

+4. 5/8" Open Ended Wrench

+- A. This wrench is used to secure the adapter and jam nut that hold the current tip to the inner body.
 In your left hand hold the inner body, and with your right hand thread up the adapter using the 5/8" Open Ended Wrench until it is tight.
 Now place the same wrench on the jam nut and snug it up against the inner body.
-Keeping that wrench on the jam nut and placing it on the table for force, take a second 5/8" Open Ended Wrench, place it on the adapter and push it down (counter-clockwise) securing the adapter to the inner body. - 6.
+Keeping that wrench on the jam nut and placing it on the table for force, take a second 5/8" Open Ended Wrench, place it on the adapter and push it down (counter-clockwise) securing the adapter to the inner body. - B. This is used to secure the nut and washer to hold the power cable lug on the torch's body. - 5.
 Adjustable Crescent Wrench A medium size adjustable crescent wrench could be used as well.
-CAUTION: Never use excessive force with large wrenches, for you could twist or break parts. - 7.
+CAUTION: Never use excessive force with large wrenches, for you could twist or break parts. - 6.
 Standard Flat Head Screwdriver This is used to tighten or secure the torch's body screw.
-Also, the screwdriver can be used to straighten the contact tip if it is not aligned in the center of the gas cup or water-cooled nozzle CAUTION: This cannot be done unless the spatter disc has been removed from the torch. - 8.
-Long Nose Pliers These are very handy when changing a slip-in contact tip. - 9.
-3/32" Allen Wrench - A. This is used to secure the set screw that holds the casing in the torch's inner body. - B. This is used on the inner body's set screws to secure the power cable to the torch's inner body.
+Also, the screwdriver can be used to straighten the contact tip if it is not aligned in the center of the gas cup or water-cooled nozzle CAUTION: This cannot be done unless the spatter disc has been removed from the torch. - 7.
+Long Nose Pliers These are very handy when changing a slip-in contact tip. - 8.
+3/32" Allen Wrench This is used to secure the set screw that holds the casing in the torch's inner body.